clef/clef-wordpress/README.md

 ## Installation

-To install the latest stable build of Clef for WordPress, we recommend you download Clef for WordPress directly from the WordPress plugin store [here](http://downloads.wordpress.org/plugin/wpclef.1.8.1.2.zip).
+To install the latest stable build of Clef for WordPress, we recommend you download Clef for WordPress directly from the [WordPress plugin repository](http://wordpress.org/plugins/wpclef/).

 To install, contribute to, and test the developer build, you should clone this repository.